Frequently Asked Questions

 You must be proactive in your health care.
 Your success rate will be much higher if you are knowledgeable and involved in your insurance coverage process.
 A surgeon’s office manages care for many other patients and may not be able to give your coverage request sufficient attention.
-For many procedures, all that a surgeon’s office has to do is submit a simple request that is quickly approved.
+For many procedures, a surgeon’s office only has to submit a simple request that is quickly approved.
 However, lipedema surgery requires much more than a simple request to get covered.
 Coverlipedema.com helps you create a comprehensive, independent coverage request package that you need to get covered.
 Additionally, there are other documents you need to gather, like a functional capacity evaluation, support letters for your diagnosis, and proof of conservative measures.
 These documents are not usually handled by a surgeon’s office and are better obtained and managed by you.

 Of course, you will be working with your surgeon to obtain certain documents like the surgery plan and surgeon’s notes.
 Some surgeon’s offices are better than others at supporting patients seeking insurance coverage.
-We’ll provide guidance on this as well as let you know which surgeons are open to making agreements with insurance companies.
+We’ll provide guidance on how to make sure that your surgeon provides you with timely and correct documents.

 How long does it take to get my surgery covered?

 If your plan covers your surgery without an appeal, it can take about six weeks to get approval.
 If you need to appeal your case, it could take as long as four months.

 How much work is involved?

 We make this as easy as possible for you.
 Most of the forms you need for getting coverage are provided.
 You will need to fill them in, which should take a few hours, and then coordinate with your surgeon to get supporting letters and exam notes.
 We also provide draft letters that you can use to help the surgeons complete.
 Regardless, you must have a complete lipedema diagnosis and surgical plan before you can apply for coverage.